kroppheather/synthesis_database/n_model/read_me.md

 # N factor Model
-This code is for a Bayesian analysis of N factor availabilty across summer and winter growing seasons in shallow soil layers (0-10 cm).
+This code is for a Bayesian analysis of N factor availabilty across summer and winter growing seasons.

 ## Version 1: